Kevin Gilbert (author): Other writing

 He authored Because a White Man'll Never Do It in 1973.

 In 1972, another play by Gilbert, The Gods Look Down, was produced at the Wayside Theatre, a small alternative theatre in Sydney.
 The production, directed by Barry Donnelly, is described as a dance drama.
 Gilbert's notes for the program, describe it as "an emotional fantasy using subconsciously emotive scenes based on modern spiritual drift and identity loss, which is actually the present search for a spiritual force or a god".
 The play is poetic and semi-abstract and moves from dialogue accompanied by movement to movement-based explorations of love and sexuality.

 Along with his political work which was about the Aboriginal people in the 1970s, Gilbert wrote a number of plays and sketches, including Ghosts in Cell Ten, The Blush of Birds, Eternally Eve, Evening of Fear, and Everyman Should Care.
 Many of these seem to have never been staged but stylistically seem to pre-empt much of the work of First Nations writers and practitioners of the 1990s, such as Wesley Enoch and Deborah Mailman.

 In 1978, the National Book Council presented him its annual book award for his book Living Black: Blacks Talk to Kevin Gilbert.
-The book included interviews with various Black commentators of the day including the late musician and dancer Robert Jabanungga.
+The book included interviews with various Black commentators of the day including musician and dancer Robert Jabanungga.

 In 1988 he was awarded the Human Rights and Equal Opportunity Commission's Human Rights Award for Literature for editing the Aboriginal poetry anthology Inside Black Australia.
 He returned the medal to the Governor-general, Sir Ninian Stephens, citing the ongoing injustice and suffering of his people.
 Gilbert continued writing and exhibiting his artwork.